pstyp/fortuneteller/README.md

 ![kanban2](https://github.com/pstyp/images/blob/master/kanban2.png)

 I used a Trello board for project tracking.
 I created several user stories that relate to features that I wanted like to include in my application.
 Although I initially planned to divide them into two categories - 'must-have' features (green) and 'could-have' features (yellow), I then changed my mind and decided that all of them are necessary.
 I managed to implement all the features I wanted to in some capacity as my application was not very complex.
+I moved different tasks to different columns throughout the project to ensure my project had all the necessary features.

 Here you can view my trello board: https://trello.com/b/ruKaSkGE/qaproject2